 There is no life that is not in community,

 The nearest expression of monastic life in the early Post-Reformation Church was by the Ferrar family who lived at Little Gidding.
-The family maintained twenty four hours of prayer, with the long hours of the night vigil taken by John who was a deacon.
+The family maintained twenty four hours of prayer, with the long hours of the night vigil taken by Nicholas who was a deacon.

 The first stanza has echoes of Andrewes’ Pentecost sermons with its constant reference to the Spirit as both “fire” and “water” and its melting and freezing.
 “Between melting and freezing/ The soul’s sap quivers.”
 Andrewes preached, The Spirit is such a fire that it will “burn to the world’s end,” but it will also melt “the frozen dregs” of sin that is so baked” on man.
 But the Spirit will scatter man’s “trangressions as a mist, and make your sins like a morning cloud to vanish away.”
 The Apostles were baptised with fire but they in turn baptised with water.
 So the Holy Spirit sometimes uses “‘fire’” and other times “‘water’” – “fire to warm” and “water to cleanse us.”
 This fire will “burn to the world’s end” but the water springs life eternal.